The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Introduction

-To address these problems, we propose Mixture of Discrete-time Gaussian Processes (\ourmethod{}) as a powerful and flexible policy representation and imitation learning method.
-Discrete-time Gaussian Processes (\dtgp) are agnostic towards the modeled function class and can represent highly constrained movements.
-They avoid modeling spurious correlations between manifold dimensions and do not require initialization.
-Moreover, they scale linearly to large datasets and have a constant inference cost.
-In fact, they can learn a complex manipulation task in less than a minute using only a CPU.
-In addition, \emph{Mixtures} of Discrete-time Gaussian Processes (\ourmethod{}) can represent multimodal trajectory distributions (see \figref{fig:overview}).
+To address these problems, we propose Mixtures of Discrete-time Gaussian Processes (\ourmethod{}) as a powerful and flexible policy representation for imitation learning. \finalchanges{While \cgp{}s define distributions over functions via kernels, discrete-time Gaussian Processes (\dtgp{}s) represent trajectories as finite sequences of multivariate Gaussians indexed by time, where each time step may encode structured variables such as robot poses.
+This discrete formulation avoids restrictive function-class assumptions and enables learning highly constrained behaviors from few demonstrations.} \dtgp{} scale linearly with dataset size and have constant inference cost, enabling learning of complex manipulation tasks in under a minute using only a CPU.
+In addition, \emph{Mixtures} of \dtgp{}s (\ourmethod{}) can represent multimodal trajectory distributions (see \figref{fig:overview}).

 Due to their similarity to GMMs and \cgp{}s, many tools and extensions developed for these two methods can be applied to \ourmethod{} in a straightforward manner.
 These include task parameterization~\cite{calinon2007learning}, automatic parameter selection~\cite{vonhartz2024art}, and the modeling of Riemannian data~\cite{zeestraten2018programming}.
 We leverage all three in our extensive experiments.
 Moreover, \ourmethod{} is probabilistic, enabling effective \emph{inference-time} updating based on additional evidence such as collision information.
 For example, given the current scene configuration, \ourmethod{} can select and refine the appropriate mode from a multimodal behavior distribution.
 This process is illustrated in \figref{fig:evidence}.
 However, not all constraints, particularly those arising from robot kinematics, can be readily expressed in end-effector space.
 Some require path optimization to ensure kinematic feasibility.
 To this end, we leverage \ourmethod{}’s probabilistic predictions for \vaporfull{}, which enforces kinematic validity.
-We show that this enables effective cross-embodiment transfer of object-centric policies.
+We show that this enables effective cross-embodiment transfer of policies.